 Being Bold Yet Kind When Emotions Run High

 Clearly, you shouldn’t suppress your feelings when angry, but pausing briefly allows your thinking brain to regain control before responding.
-Instead, take a short walk, cuddle your pet, or practise deep breathing to help regulate intense emotions in the moment.
+Instead, take a short walk, cuddle your pet, or practice deep breathing to help regulate intense emotions in the moment.
 Sometimes, simple calming actions create enough distance from the trigger to prevent further escalation and encourage more thoughtful conversation.
 Ultimately, managing your response during conflict helps preserve emotional safety and fosters a respectful atmosphere within your relationship.

 Why Timing Matters in Difficult Conversations